xealits/TopTaus/Readme.txt

 CHANGELOG for major updates:
+2013-05-06: Fixed jer smearing/met propagation (condensed in single loop)
+	    Fixed normalization for datacards and shapes
+	    committed revision 716 for chiggs datacards - supersedes all previous revisions
 2013-05-03: Enabled TDRStyle for kNN monitoring plots
 	    Not show anymore ratio in R plot
 2013-05-02: Enabled analsis of the new H+->tb (noH+->\tau\nu) samples